 - Meet new people from all walks of life

 - Have adventures and visit the most exotic places

 - Get to use the latest gadgets and toys

 - Earn a great salary and be looked after

 So what are the different roles interior and exterior crew undertake?

 You are part of a team so the work you do will vary and cover many facets.
-In it’s most basic form a deckhand is responsible for the exterior of the boat and stew/stewardess the interior.
+In its most basic form a deckhand is responsible for the exterior of the boat and steward/stewardess the interior.
 To help you get a feel for the tasks at hand for both roles we have created this comparative table:

 Steward / Stewardess (Interior)

 |Cleaning all elements of the exterior of the yacht||Cleaning all elements of the interior of the yacht|